Motor Insurance

 MOT, tax and insurance details can also be checked, just like a police officer on the streets would be able to.
 This will help officers detect stolen vehicles and dangerous drivers and make arrests easier.

-The drones are currently being used to monitor motorcyclists who, police say, are at the highest risk of being in a crash.
+The drones were initially used to monitor motorcyclists who, police say, are at the highest risk of being in a crash.

 Read more: